Cruz Azul: Support

 Cruz Azul supporters at Estadio Azul against Libertad in 2012.

 The most recent survey from 2021 ranked Cruz Azul as having the third-largest fan base in Mexico, behind Guadalajara and América and ahead of Pumas UNAM, with approximately 10.9% of national support—or around 14 million fans.
 Historically, the club was primarily supported by cement workers from Cooperativa La Cruz Azul.
 Following the team's promotion to the Primera División in the 1960s, its fan base began to grow steadily.
 The 1970s, during which Cruz Azul won six of its nine league titles, marked a significant boom in popularity, establishing the club as one of the most widely supported in the country.

 The club became infamous in Mexico for its failure to win a league title between 1997 and 2021.
 For English-speaking audiences, this so-called "Cruz Azul curse" has been likened to the "Neverkusen" label given to German club Bayer Leverkusen, the "Curse of the Bambino" for MLB's Boston Red Sox, and the "Curse of the Billy Goat" associated with the Chicago Cubs.
 These comparisons reflect a shared pattern: teams that, despite having competitive squads, consistently fell short in decisive matches or championship games.
 Cruz Azul's "curse" was finally broken with their victory in the Guardianes 2021 final against Santos Laguna, winning 2–1 on aggregate on 30 May 2021.
 The title drought had included six lost finals and numerous other painful playoff eliminations.
 It also gave rise to the colloquial Mexican Spanish verb cruzazulear, meaning to snatch defeat from the jaws of victory or to "choke" in dramatic fashion.

-Players entering the field through a tunnel formed by Las Celestes, before the match against Atlante on 28 February 2009.
+Players entering the pitch through a tunnel formed by Las Celestes, before the match against Atlante on 28 February 2009.

-The club had its own official cheerleading club, known as Las Celestes, who were included as part of the institution in 2004.
+The club had its own official cheerleading club, known as Las Celestes, who were included as part of the club in 2004.
 For years, they performed pre-match and during the halftime, becoming a valued tradition of the club and among fans.
 Cruz Azul was the only Mexican team to officially include cheerleaders as part of its club activities.
 However, as of today, Las Celestes are no longer active.

-Cruz Azul has a passionate fan base, with La Sangre Azul as its only official supporters' group (barra brava in Spanish), recognized by the club.
-Established in January 2001, it is known for its unwavering support, creating a vibrant atmosphere at both home and away games.
-Through their chants, banners, and coordinated displays, they play a vital role in uniting fans and enhancing the matchday experience.
-However, in March 2015, the group lost the support of the club's board due to violent incidents.
-In recent seasons, though, the relationship with the club's new board has shown signs of improvement, aiming to restore a positive and collaborative connection.
-La Sangre Azul stands as a key element of Cruz Azul's fan culture, embodying the loyalty and pride of the club's supporters.
+Cruz Azul's primary organised supporters' group is La Sangre Azul, which is the only supporters' group (barra brava in Spanish) officially recognised by the club.
+Established in January 2001, the group adopts the South American model of fan organisation, known for using drums, flags, and coordinated displays to create an atmosphere at matches.
+However, the group's relationship with the club's board has often been strained by conflict.
+Following violent incidents, including one in March 2015, the group lost access to official club support and faced sanctions from league authorities.